Best Practices for Accepting Card Payments

 If you provide a service, document that it was successfully provided.
 For example, you can ask your customer to review and sign a work order and keep it for your records.

 Know Your Customer

-If you’re processing multiple transactions for one item over a period of time, obtain a signature for each individual payment.
-In the item description, clarify that the payment is an “installment payment.”
+If you’re processing multiple transactions for the same customer over a period of time, obtain a signature for each individual payment.
+In the item description, clarify that the payment is an 'instalment payment'.
 This ensures that you’re on the same page as your customer and protects you if they ever claim that any of the transactions were unauthorized.

 If you have a recurring charge with a client, acquire written cardholder permission to periodically charge for the recurring services or goods.
 On the written agreement make sure to include:

 the duration for which cardholder permission is granted